zxhero/rocket-project-Zynq/README.md

 ### I have updated this repository to be compatible with july rocket-chip
 ### Please run it on vivado 2018.x
 ### trying to run boom2 core on Zynq boards
+#### Please change sbt scala version in rocketchip and testchipip to 2.11.12
 ### Warning: This repository is deprecated and does not track Rocket Chip master.
 #### Those looking for an FPGA prototype of Rocket Chip should checkout SiFive’s [Freedom platform](https://github.com/sifive/freedom).
 Those looking for an FPGA-accelerated simulation environment (for obtaining cycle-accurate performance measurements) should use [FireSim](https://github.com/firesim/firesim).
 Both of these tools regularly update their version of Rocket Chip.